Welcome to Wansui

 "The noble person acts in harmony with others but does not seek to be like them; the petty person seeks to be like others and does not act in harmony."

-The government appointed magistrate of Wanshui.
+The government appointed magistrate of Wansui.
 A stern, ostensibly incorruptible government official singularly devoted to limiting the power of the Triads and introducing the six virtues to the thieving, pimping, whoring underclasses of a stubbornly lawless town that refuses to embrace civilization.

 Abbot Liu